 What Early PC Had An Unofficial “Sound Card” Driven By Excessive Radio Interference?

-The Model I was so poorly shielded and generated such high levels of radio interference that placing a radio near the unit created quite an array of sound effects.
-The interference-drive sound effects clearly didn’t align themselves with most applications but were a surprisingly good match for early space-based games.
+The Model I was so poorly shielded and generated such high levels of radio-frequency interference that placing a radio near the unit created quite an array of sound effects.
+The interference-driven sound effects clearly didn’t align themselves with most applications, but were a surprisingly good match for early space-based games.

-Although the model was a popular one, ultimately selling over 200,000 units, it was removed from the market in 1981 on account of aging hardware and stricter FCC regulations on radio interference that would require significant design changes.
+Although the model was a popular one, ultimately selling over 200,000 units, it was removed from the market in 1981 due to aging hardware and stricter FCC regulations on radio-frequency interference that would require significant design changes.